 - Calcium and Vitamin D supplements

-Surgery can often eliminate ulcerative colitis.
+Surgery for IBS can often eliminate ulcerative colitis.
 But that usually means removing your entire colon and rectum.

 See your doctor if you experience a persistent change in your bowel habits or if you have signs and symptoms such as:

 - Abdominal pain

 - Ongoing diarrhea that fails to respond to OTC medications

 - An unexplained fever lasting more than a day or two

 Although IBS usually isn't fatal, it's a serious disease that, in some cases, may cause life-threatening complications.

 - Family history